garethrogers2828/Football-Quiz/README.md

 ## Fonts

-- I have used Arial
+- I have used Arial.
+Simple clean and easy to read

 # Existing Features